secheaper/slash/README.md

 | 29/09/2021 14:13:46 | Aerosoles Women's Low Cut Socks, 10-Pack    | $10.00  | walmart   |
 ```

+Use Case
+---
+* Students: Students coming to university are generally on a budget and time constraint and generally spend hours wasting time to search for products on Websites.
+Slash is the perfect tool for these students that slashes all the unnecessary details on a website and helps them get prices for a product across multiple websites.
+* Data Analysts: Finding data for any project is one of the most tedious job for a data analyst, and the datasets found might not be the most recent one.
+Using slash, they can create their own dataset in real time and format it as per their needs so that they can focus on what is actually inportant.

 :page_facing_up: Why
 ---
 - In a market where we are spoilt for choices, we often look for the best deals.